Prep in advance and get help fast

 Get help fast if you experience technical difficulties during your exam.
 If you require immediate support, please call 204-474-8600 or toll free (North America) 1-844-626-1756.

-Exam days can be stressful, but being ready and present goes a long way.
+Exam days can be stressful, but being ready and present makes a big difference.
 Here are some ideas to help you address aspects that are in your control:

 - Show up for the exam.
 It seems obvious, but exams may be easier to miss than you think.
 Double check your start time, set an alarm, and have your device ready in advance so when the exam starts, you’re ready to go.